alccrts/SQL_Projects/SQL Challenges/SQL Challenge - Danny's Diner.md

 **6. Which item was purchased first by the customer after they became a member?**

-The question asks what customers bought after they become a member, but they data we have .
-It is possible a customer became a member on the same day they made an order.
+The question asks what customers bought after they become a member.
 Given that we don't have a more finite 'time' data, we cannot be sure whether the customer became a member first or placed their order first.
 To answer this question, I have made the assumption that if a customer placed an order on the same day they become a member, then they became a member first before placing the order.
 This seems the most likely scenario, given that being a member comes with promotions that might affect their order.
 However, it would be sensible to confirm this with Danny.

 Based on the above assumption, I created a CTE table which includes only orders placed by a customer on or after the join date of that customer.
 I then used **DENSE_RANK()** to organise that data, followed by a **SELECT** statement to query that table to pull the first result or after the members join date.